Why a Healthy Microbiome Is the Key to Better Digestion

 6. Parkinson’s Disease

 Parkinson’s gets all the attention for messing with movement—shaky hands, stiff muscles, slow everything.
-But here’s what most people don’t realize: your gut might be in on it, too.
 Research shows that people with Parkinson’s have a totally different gut microbiome than those without it, meaning this disease could be brewing in your digestive system long before the first symptom shows up.
-Turns out, there’s more to the Parkinson’s puzzle than just the brain—gut health may be an important piece.
+Turns out, there’s more to the Parkinson’s puzzle than just the brain and gut health may be a missing piece.

 How to Keep Your Microbiome in Balance (and Why It Matters)